sourcefuse/loopback4-microservice-catalog/packages/cli/README.md

 # sourceloop-cli

-This is a POC of a CLI that will work similarly to the `lb4` cli.
-The `sourceloop-cli` will perform similar scaffolding functions for `Sourceloop` based projects.
+This is a `sourceloop` based cli that provides commands to scaffold a monorepo, add extensiona, facades and microservices to it.

 ## Building